 This is Risk Ride, a manga comic book written to help those riding their own race against depression.
 The World Health Organization estimates one suicide every 40 seconds, a rate they predict will double by 2020.

-“The Risk Ride story is part of me,” confesses Andy Meeko, who created Risk Ride while serving with Campus Crusade for Christ in Japan.
+“The Risk Ride story is part of me,” confesses Andy Meeko, who created Risk Ride while serving with Cru in Japan.
 “I grew up in Tokyo (with motorcycles, ramen and manga).
 When I moved back after college, I learned about cold loneliness.
 Millions of people everywhere, but very alone.
 I began to wonder, could manga be used to melt loneliness?”

 Andy reports that Japan has one of the highest suicide rates in the world, but that manga can be a tool to speak into that felt need.
 “Manga represents 40% of Japan’s publishing industry and has become one of the fastest growing segments in the US as well.
 Risk Ride is designed to take advantage of this potent medium, based on Global Shortfilm’s strategy of using story as a basis for connection and redemptive conversation.”
 Since its printing last Spring, Risk Ride has been used with disaster relief to minister to those still reeling from the previous year’s Tsunami.

 Risk Ride is not designed to be merely a hand out, but as a conversation starter (similar to Cru tools like Soularium leading naturally into a gospel presentation, such as the Knowing God Personally booklet.
 “The discouragement, depression, suicide theme is a natural, potent ground for deeper communication.”